christopherchateau/long-shot-league/README.md

 ### Description

 The Long Shot League is a fun twist on March Madness that favors those willing to be bold!
 It was conceived by Todd Blakeman and has traditionally involved a live draft in Denver, CO over the last 7 years.
 I enjoy participating so much, I decided to make an app!
-It allows players to check standings and league details.
+It allows participants to check standings and league details.
 There's also a separate administrator portal which allows the league commissioner to make customizations.

-All 64 teams in the the NCAA Men's Basketball Tournament are divied up by participants by snake draft.
+All 64 teams in the the NCAA Men's Basketball Tournament are divvied up by participants by snake draft.
 We've typically had 16 players, each selecting 4 teams.
 Points are awarded for each win, including bonus multipliers for higher seeded teams.
 There are many bonus opportunities along the way, some of which are a little crazy...  just like the tournament!

 Eventually I would like the app to fetch tournament data from an outside API in order to save the league commissioner having to manually input stats.